Dog-friendly beach at sunset in Victoria, BC

 Restricted (Jun 1 – Sep 15)

-A beautiful beach on the Saanich Peninsula with views of the San Juan Islands.
-Popular with dog owners in the off-season, but leash requirements apply during the summer months to protect nesting shorebirds along the Victoria Migratory Bird Sanctuary.
+A beautiful beach on the Saanich Peninsula stretching approximately 2 km with views of the San Juan Islands.
+Popular with dog owners in the off-season, but leash requirements apply during the 107-day summer window from June 1 to September 15 to protect nesting shorebirds along the Victoria Migratory Bird Sanctuary.
+Off-leash for the other 258 days of the year.

-Good to know: Dogs must be leashed June 1 to September 15.
+Good to know: Dogs must be leashed June 1 to September 15 (107 days).
 Off-leash permitted outside this window.
 Check for wildlife closures.

 Thetis Lake Beach